 - ¼ cup chopped fresh basil, plus extra for garnish

 - 8 ounces 2 packed cups grated part-skim mozzarella cheese, divided

 - 2 cups 16 ounces cottage cheese or ricotta cheese, divided

 - ¼ cup grated Parmesan cheese

-1. To roast the veggies: Preheat the oven to 375ºF or 400ºF degrees with racks in the middle and upper third of the oven.
-Line a large, rimmed baking sheet with parchment paper to prevent the vegetables from sticking.
+1. To roast the veggies: Preheat the oven to 375 degrees F. Line a large, rimmed baking sheet with parchment paper to prevent the vegetables from sticking.